tokenring-ai/wikipedia/README.md

 ### User-Agent

-The service uses a custom User-Agent header for API requests:
+The service uses a custom User-Agent header for API requests by default:

 ```
 TokenRing-Writer/1.0 (https://github.com/tokenring/writer)
 ```

+This is configured automatically and does not require manual configuration.

 ## Error Handling